Drilling techniques

 AUGER DRILLING

-The continuous flight auger consists of a spiral rotated by a drill engine.
-The rotating movement causes the drill to screw itself into the soil.
-The drill is repeatedly lengthened by using an extension piece until the desired depth is reached.
-Then we pull up the soil with the drill.
-With our well executed continuous flight auger the soil is barely disturbed.
-This technique is therefore suitable for taking soil samples for environmental and archaeological site investigations and for tracing profiles.
+There are three types of auger drilling: continuous flight auger, hollow auger, and cased auger.
+Continuous flight auger drilling uses a spiral that is rotated by a drill engine, and the drill screws itself into the soil.
+The drill is lengthened by using an extension piece until the desired depth is reached, and then the soil is pulled up with the drill.
+This technique is suitable for taking soil samples for environmental and archaeological site investigations and for tracing profiles.